loladze/co2/README.md

 NOTE: Since the input in co2df.csv is given as the log response ratio, you can translate the output back from the log form by calculating expt(result)-1.
 For example, suppose the mean is -0.096, i.e. the decline of -9.6%.
 Calculating exp(-0.096)-1=-0.0915, yields the decline of 9.15%.

-All the results reported in the paper are already back-translated from the log form.
+All the results reported in the eLife article are already back-translated from the log form.